 Return home or individual stay extension.

 Accommodation is on a bed & breakfast basis.
-Picnic lunches are optional at an additional charge and can be ordered locally.
-You can have dinner at your hotel or the restaurants in the villages.
+Picnic lunches are optional at an extra charge and can be ordered locally, or you can buy products for picnics in the villages where you’ll be staying.
+On some days, you have the option of having your lunch in a restaurant along the way.
+You can have dinner at your hotel or nearby restaurants.

 - Car parking: a limited number of hotel parking spaces available free of charge, no reservation possible.
 Public covered car park near the hotel cost approx. EUR 20 per week, payable on the spot.

 - Return journey from Füssen to Lech am Arlberg by bus, approx. 3 hours (one bus change).

 - Detailed pre-departure holiday information pack and GPS tracks